-Changes from the original Zerocash are explained in §8 Differences from the Zerocash paper' on p.131, and high-lighted in magenta throughout the document.
+The most significant changes from the original Zerocash are explained in §8 Differences from the Zerocash paper on p.
+135.

 Changes specific to the Overwinter upgrade are highlighted in blue.

 Changes specific to the Sapling upgrade following Overwinter are highlighted in green.